gaehlerm/SoftwareEngineering/README.md

 "Plugs," you may laugh.
 Yes, even plugs.
 Electric plugs in America look different from European ones.
 It is impossible to plug an American plug into a European socket, and vice versa.
 This is due to historical reasons, but at the same time, it is also a safety measure.
 It prevents you from connecting an American 110V device to the European 230V grid, potentially causing damage.
 It's fail-safe.
 It is a good design that they are not interoperable.
 Most devices can now handle both voltages.

-An example of poor design is the USB Type-A port (used by USB 2 devices).
+An example of poor design is the USB-A port.
 The USB cable appears symmetric on the outside, but in reality, it is not.
-Someone once said that you always need three attempts to plug in a USB 2 device.
+Someone once said that you always need three attempts to plug in a device with a USB-A port.
 The first time would have been right, but you didn't manage it.
 The second time was the wrong way around, and the third time you managed to plug it in.
-The USB-C port, which is used by USB 3 devices, features a much more user-friendly design.
+The USB-C port features a much more user-friendly design.
 You can plug in the cable either way.
 The lanes can be connected either symmetrically or asymmetrically.
 The technicians implemented a solution that enabled both types of connections.
 The two devices involved must negotiate with each other on how to utilize the various lanes of the cable.
 This was some additional work for the engineers.
 But, once solved, it becomes a very convenient solution for the users.

 Another example are water tabs for showers, as previously discussed in the section on orthogonality.
 There are two tubes for cold and hot water where the plumber attached one valve to each.
 This was a pain to use.
 It took quite a while to set the temperature correctly, and once you changed the amount of water, the whole procedure started again.
 This was the engineer-friendly solution, not the user-friendly one.
 This was a bad interface.
 The new handles allow you to choose the amount of water and the temperature separately.
 This might be a bit more complicated to implement, but it's much more convenient to use.